cTooshi/stardew-valley-randomizer/README.md

   * Most in-game songs and ambience are now randomly swapped 1 to 1 with another in-game song or ambience
 * Quest randomization
   * Quest givers, required items, and rewards are randomly selected.
+  * Help Wanted quests are unaffected, but the randomized item names should appear as expected.
+* Rain randomization
+  * Every day (rather than every file), a graphical change to rain is selected and used.
+These are currently the same set of rain graphics that were in the original randomizer.
 * Spoiler log
   * A spoiler log can be generated to see info about what was randomized
   * You must turn on this option in the settings to generate the log